haidar-ali/clode-studio/docs/KNOWLEDGE_BASE_GUIDE.md

 ## Overview

-The Claude Code IDE Knowledge Base is an intelligent documentation system that allows you to create, organize, and maintain project-specific knowledge that Claude can reference during your coding sessions.
+The Clode Studio Knowledge Base is an intelligent documentation system that allows you to create, organize, and maintain project-specific knowledge that Claude can reference during your coding sessions.

 ## Features